kdarmst4/Capstone-Showcase/README.md

    ```
 3. Once in the 'backend' directory, run the command `node server.js`.

-4. Open a 2nd terminal in VS Code and navigate to the directory of the project.
+4. Open a 2nd terminal in VS Code and navigate to the project directory.

 5. Run the command `cd capstone-showcase`.